Another Furball? It Might Be Feline Asthma

 Why does this diet change help some cats?
 It is my opinion that the processed and fractionated

 grain products in many cat foods are strong triggers for allergic or overactive inflammatory responses in some cats.
 Remove these triggers, and these cats get better or are even cured.

 If you have an asthmatic cat on medication and are interested in this approach, you must do this in consultation with your veterinarian.
 Do not, under any circumstances, simply stop giving your cat his/her medications.

 If your cat is on high doses of corticosteroid drugs, it is also important to remember that these drugs can be suppressive to the immune system, rendering a cat more susceptible to infection.
 In these cases, I would advocate using either a canned or home cooked grain-free, nutritionally balanced food, not a raw diet.

 Dr. Andrea Tasi, VMD, has lived with many cats over the years.
 Currently, she and her husband have five wonderful cats that make up their "family:" Jimmy, Bug, Peggy Sue, Fifi and Monkey.
-It was Dr. Tasi's lecture on Nutrition and Raw Feeding that inspired Margaret Gates to begin feeding her cats a raw diet, found the Feline Nutrition Education Society and put together the team to create the RawFedKitty Campaign.
+It was Dr. Tasi's lecture on Nutrition and Raw Feeding that inspired Margaret Gates to begin feeding her cats a raw diet, found Feline Nutrition and put together the team to create the RawFedKitty Campaign.
 We will be forever grateful to her.

 1. Angie Hibbert, BVSc, MRCVS, "Therapy for Feline Asthma